SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 .. _AutomaticReferenceCounting_ResolvingStrongReferenceCyclesForClosures:

-Resolving Strong Reference Cycles For Closures
+Resolving Strong Reference Cycles for Closures
 ----------------------------------------------

 You resolve a strong reference cycle between a closure and a class instance